So you’re thinking about selling your home without an agent and want to know what the FSBO success rate in NYC is.

-The FSBO success rate in NYC varies dramatically depending on how you are approaching the home sale process.
-Are you going it completely alone and listing your home For Sale By Owner on Zillow and StreetEasy?
+For example, are you going it completely alone and listing your home For Sale By Owner on Zillow and Craigslist?
 Or are you listing it via an Agent Managed FSBO and offering a commission to buyers’ agents on RLS (i.e. equivalent to the NYC MLS)?

 FSBO Success Rate in NYC for Traditional FSBO Home Sellers:

 In NYC, there are approximately 5,000 real estate transactions closed per year.
-90% of those transactions are done between two agents (buyer and seller).
+90% of those transactions are done between two agents (a buyer’s agent and a seller’s agent).
 As a result, traditional FSBO home sellers miss out on up to 90% of all home buyer traffic.
 By this metric, only 10% of home sales in NYC succeed in having less than two agents involved.

 However, you must factor in the percentage of cases where the listing agent sells a home to a buyer who chooses to remain unrepresented.
 After accounting for this scenario, we estimate less than 1% of all home sales are successfully sold FSBO.